Weekend Getaways

 Paris is full of beautiful bridges.
 (Photo: Getty Images)

-There’s never been a better time to discover the very Parisian mélange of old and new in food, culture and architecture.
+There’s never been a better time to discover the very Parisian mélange of old and new in food, culture, and architecture.
 Passionate about contemporary art?
-There’s not shortage of old favorites and new museums.
+There’s no shortage of old favorites and new museums.
 Curious about the cooking styles influencing the city today?
-You’ll find enough choice to keep you well-fed for far longer than a weekend.
+You’ll find enough choices to keep you well-fed for far longer than a weekend.
 Prefer to explore on two wheels?
-The city now offers more than enough bike paths to make that happen.
-You won’t see or do it all in only a few days, but a long-weekend getaway might just inspire a new perspective on Paris.
+The city offers more than enough bike paths to make that happen.

-Friday: Take In the Grand Views, Avenues and Icons
+Friday: Take In the Grand Views, Avenues, and Icons

 Montmartre Hill that overlooks the city